Abducted girl might be in imminent danger, could be headed to NYC

 The car was last seen traveling on Oak Street, possibly heading to New York City.

-Authorities say the vehicle may have been occupied by two Hispanic males.

-Police believe the child could be in imminent danger of seriously injury or death.
+Police believe the child could be in imminent danger of serious injury or death.

 Anyone with any information on this abduction is asked to call the Washington County Sheriffs Office at (866)N Y S-AMBER or call 911.